dsmees/dsmees/README.md

 - 👋 Hi, I’m Daniel Smees
 - 👀 I’m interested in ...
 Electronics Embedded Systems
 - 🌱 I’m currently learning ...
 Electronic Embedded System Design and Manufacturing
 - 📫 How to reach me ...
-LinedIn - Daniel Smees
+LinkedIn - Daniel Smees

 <!---
 dsmees/dsmees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.